 - Almost 80 percent of moms are going home successfully breastfeeding.

-- We have five certified lactation counselors on the Mother-Baby Unit, one in the Reid OB/GYN office and two with the Reid Pediatric and Internal Medicine practice.
+- We have five certified lactation counselors in the Family Birthing Center, one in the Reid OB/GYN office and two with the Reid Pediatric and Internal Medicine practice.

 - Every unit employee receives 20 hours of training about breastfeeding.

 - We encourage skin-to-skin contact immediately after birth, which aids in transition from life in the womb to life outside and improves baby’s heart rate, respiratory rate, body temperature and blood sugar.

 - We maintain on staff an internationally board-certified lactation consultant (IBCLC).